CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 TBD

-For more information see `7.
-Advanced search based on Lucene queries <#7-Advanced-search-based-on-Lucene-queries>`_
+For more information see :ref:`7.
+Advanced search based on Lucene queries`.

 Blob diffing
 ------------